gitmachtl/scripts/cardano/mainnet/README.md

 chmod 400 poolname.pool.json
 ```

+### Overwrite the setting-variables in the 00_common.sh dynamically

+You can now place a file with name ```common.inc``` in the calling directory and it will be sourced by the 00_common.sh automatically.
+So you can overwrite the setting-variables dynamically if you want.

 ## :bulb: ITN-Witness Ticker check for wallets and Extended-Metadata.json Infos

 There is now an implementation of the extended-metadata.json for the pooldata.
 This can hold any kind of additional data for the registered pool.
 We see some Ticker spoofing getting more and more, so new people are trying to take over the Ticker from the people that ran a stakepool in the ITN and built up there reputation.
 There is no real way to forbid a double ticker registration, however, the "spoofing" stakepoolticker can be shown in the Daedalus/Yoroi/Pegasus wallet as a "spoof", so people can see this is not the real pool.
 I support this in my scripts.
 To anticipate in this (it is not fixed yet) you will need a "**jcli**" binary on your machine with the right path set in ```00_common.sh```.
 Prepare two files in the pool directory: